Thailand country profile

 The government and military control nearly all the national terrestrial television networks and operate many of Thailand's radio networks.

-The media are free to criticise government policies, and cover instances of corruption and human rights abuses, but journalists tend to exercise self-censorship regarding the military, the monarchy, the judiciary and other sensitive issues.
+The media are free to criticise government policies, and cover instances of corruption and human rights abuses.
+A strict lese majeste law prohibits media in Thailand from reporting anything that could be deemed critical of the royal family and journalists tend to exercise self-censorship regarding the military, the judiciary and other sensitive issues.

 Some key dates in Thailand's history: